-6.5.3.4 Static Camber
+7.5.3.4 Static Camber γ_i^0

-The definition of static camber is given in Fig. 6.5.
-The effects of negative and positive static camber angles, i.e. $\gamma{ij}^0 \neq 0$, are shown in Fig. 6.15, left and right, respectively.
+The definition of static camber is given in Fig. 7.5 and in (7.17).
+The effects of negative and positive static camber angles, i.e. $\gamma_i^0 \neq 0$, are shown in Fig. 7.14, left and right, respectively.
 If the top of the wheel is farther out than the bottom (that is, away from the axle), it is called positive static camber.
 If the bottom of the wheel is farther out than the top, it is called negative camber.
-We see that there are lateral forces on each wheel even when the car is going straight (solid line).
+We see in Fig. 7.14 that there are lateral forces on each wheel (camber thrust) when the car is going straight.
+We also see that the peak (max) value of the axle lateral force is higher with negative static camber.
+The main reason is that the inner and outer wheel reach their peak values for apparent slip angles that are less far away from each other.